Mission & History

 The mission of the Doris Duke Charitable Foundation is to improve the quality of people's lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke's properties.

 Established in 1996, the foundation supports four national grant-making programs.
-It also supports three museums and centers that were owned by Doris Duke in Hillsborough, New Jersey; Honolulu, Hawaii; and Newport, Rhode Island.
-The foundation is headquartered in New York and is governed by a board of 12 Trustees.
+It also supports three museums and centers on properties that were owned by Doris Duke in Hillsborough, New Jersey; Honolulu, Hawaii; and Newport, Rhode Island.
+The foundation is headquartered in New York and is governed by a board of 10 Trustees.